calum74/sequence/docs/tutorial.md

 _Sequence_ is a C++ library for universal sequences.
 This has two main uses:

 - Making it easier to pass lists into functions using a lightweight wrapper,
-- Making it easier to manipulate and transform sequences without sacrificing performance.
+- Making it easier to manipulate and transform sequences without sacrificing performance,
+- Make it easier to return and visit sequences.

 Sequences are heavily inspired by C# [`IEnumerable<>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) of course.

 ## What is a sequence?

-A _sequence_ is defined as zero or elements of the same type.
+A _sequence_ is defined as a set of ordered elements of the same type.
 A sequence can even be infinite.
 Sequences can be used in any situation where a list or collection is required, and replaces the various alternatives in C++ with something simpler and more powerful.

 Sequences can only be iterated in the forwards direction.
 They are C++ sequential containers, with an input iterator type.